-Thanks to some new partnerships with YouTube and Vimeo (among others), now you can simply tweet a link to a video and it will be automatically embedded and ready to play in the Twitter stream.
-This is a huge change for Twitter, and it definitely seems to have moved them in the direction of a social networking destination rather than it’s self-defined “information network,” news-on-the-go façade.
+Thanks to some new partnerships with YouTube and Vimeo (among others), now you can tweet a link to a video, and it will be automatically embedded and ready to play in the Twitter stream.
+This is a considerable change for Twitter, and it seems to have moved them in the direction of a social networking destination rather than it’s self-defined “information network,” news-on-the-go façade.
 Now Twitter users can spend all day viewing tweeted videos and photos without ever going off-site.

-While the left column remains the same with the 140 character tweets, the left column now opens up to more information about the person who made the tweet as well as a list of other relevant tweets with the same hash tag.
-Basically, you can dig deeper and deeper without getting lost on the site.
+While the left column remains the same with the 140 character tweets, the left column now opens up to more information about the person who made the tweet as well as a list of other relevant tweets with the same hashtag.
+You can dig deeper and deeper without getting lost on the site.
 As far as the profile pages go, after recognizing how users use their accounts as part of their identity, Twitter moved to place greater emphasis on avatars and user information.

 Overall, the new Twitter interface is quite appealing and will keep users around longer.
 And if you’re not one of the lucky few to already have the updated version, wait.
 Twitter decided to do a “gradual rollout” over the next few weeks, so be on the lookout!